≡ menu

 Check: Client side: Video camera ()

-To check the address assigned to your camcorder, follow these steps:
+To find the address assigned to your camcorder, follow these steps:

 Development environment: Arduino IDE